Skip to main content

 Opened & Clicked Message Events

-With triggers based on customer engagement, you can automate your follow-up communications based on how your customers interact with your previous campaigns or automation messages.
+Trigger follow-up communications based on how contacts interact with previous campaigns or automation messages.

-Currently, there are no separate automation presets for these events.
-You must create a new workflow from the Automations tab → click Create custom workflow → select the Trigger: Clicked on a message or Opened message.
+To set up: Go to Automations → Create custom workflow → select Trigger: Clicked on a message or Opened message

 Custom Triggers